 FAST AGAINST SLAUGHTER

 Perhaps the most accessible activity to participate in on World Day for Farmed Animals is taking the Fast Against Slaughter pledge.
-On October 2, we stand in solidarity with farm animals past, present, and future by refusing food ourselves.
+On October 2, we stand in solidarity with farmed animals past, present, and future by refusing food ourselves.
 Participants can take the Fast Against Slaughter pledge on the World Day for Farmed Animals website.
 The website also shares tips for fasting safely.
 After taking the pledge online, participants can share their photos and stories on social media with the hashtag #FastAgainstSlaughter.

 FARMED ANIMALS ARE STILL LEGALLY ABUSED

-This year’s WDFA is particularly meaningful since, during the 39th anniversary year of WDFA, nearly all farmed animals are still raised in “factory farms,” where they are caged, crowded, mutilated, mishandled, drugged, and denied their natural needs.
+Nearly all farmed animals are still raised in “factory farms,” where they are caged, crowded, mutilated, mishandled, drugged, and denied their natural needs.
 Despite these statistics, surveys indicate that 93% of consumers disapprove of the mistreatment of farmed animals.

 - Most farmed animals never see their first birthday.